 Personal accident insurance

-- Rental Company: This helps with medical costs if you or your passengers are injured while in the rental car.
-In addition to medical assistance, it also covers any costs from an ambulance.
+This feature helps pay the medical costs if you or your passengers are injured while in the rental vehicle.

 Personal property coverage